 What is the difference between device Groups and Network Segmentation?

 Firewalla’s Device groups allow you to apply Rules to any set of devices to control what they can or cannot access.
-Traffic on a LAN may hop from one device to another without passing through Firewalla, so Rules have no effect between devices on the same network segment.
-Rules can be applied to any WAN communication (outside your network) and communication between network segments (LANs or VLANs) to secure your network.
+These rules can only be applied to WAN facing (incoming and outgoing traffic).

 Network Segmentation is supported on